Rest: The Neglected Part of a Training Programme

 "But what if this Stage 2 was removed like in the diagram below?
 Essentially, all you will be doing is continually repeating Stage 1, and at some point, sooner or later, it will end badly, as this ‘controlled tightness’ becomes a full-blown injury"

 It is worth noting though that even in a well thought-out and executed training plan, tightness will eventually start to accumulate, and performance may start to plateau in the tail-end of a long season.
-That is why any wise athlete will take at least some rest at the end of a big event, and have an extended break of (AT LEAST) 1 week at the end of a season to allow the body to recover, plus a further week of lighter training to gradually get back into things.
+This is known as 'over-reaching syndrome', where the symptoms of over-training described above become commonplace.
+That is why any wise athlete will take at least some rest at the end of a big event, and have an extended break of AT LEAST one week at the end of a season to allow the body to recover, plus a further week of lighter training to gradually get back into things.
 This is one reason why having an annual plan is so important, because as much as is desirable, it is not realistic to do every single event, and there must be a period in the year where the intensity drops.
 For instance, in athletics and running, September is a good time for this rest (which is why I posted on my Facebook page a few weeks ago recommending that people rest after the Equinox 24hr event).

 This rest period doesn’t necessarily have to be in September, it just depends upon when your main competitions are – for instance, the athletes currently competing in Doha have had a longer season due to the World Championships being later than usual.
 It also differs depending upon the sport, but no matter when you take it, it needs to be done.